Subscribe to Updates

 When to Finally Retire Your Bamboo Cutlery

 Nothing lasts forever.
-Eventually, your bamboo fork or spoon will reach the end of its life.
+Eventually, your bamboo fork or spoon will reach the end of its life, and you can learn more sustainable tips on wikimitra.
 Knowing when to stop using it is important for safety and hygiene.

 You should consider retiring and composting your utensil if: